MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

   - Disk failure
   - RAM & CPU unavailability

-- Use load balancers in front of virtual machine instances to balanace traffic between virtual machines.
+- Do not access individual virtual machines directly, use load balancers in front when possible.

 - Monitor virtual machines and ensure diagnstic logs are ingested into a [unified data sink](/azure/architecture/framework/mission-critical/mission-critical-health-modeling#unified-data-sink-for-correlated-analysis).